 Enthesopathy is a broad term that includes any disorder that occurs where tendons or ligaments attach to bone (the enthesis).

-The causes of enthesopathy is broad.
+The causes of enthesopathy are broad.
 It may be localised and secondary to repetitive mechanical strain, or secondary to another condition which may be confined to a single system, or multisystem.

 Where enthesopathy is secondary to an inflammatory condition, such as an inflammatory arthritis, a more specific term (enthesitis) is used.
 In rheumatology, the discovery of enthesitis in a patient with arthritis means that treatment changes are required.